25prabhu10/notes/docs/Languages/JavaScript/Angular/Angular.md

 ## Components

-They are the basic building blocks.
+They are the basic building blocks

 ### Create a Component

 #### Manual Method

-1. Usually all _modules_ and _components_ reside inside `src/app` folder.
+1. Usually all _modules_ and _components_ reside inside `src/app` folder

-2. Create a new folder with the component name.
+2. Create a new folder with the component name

-3. **`name.component.ts`** is the main component file.
+3. **`name.component.ts`** is the main component file
    - **export class** that is created inside this file and add **Component decorator** to it:

      ```typescript